TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Tutorial.rst

     The method allows to add a help text and/or define arguments and options.

 :php:`execute()`
     Contains the logic when executing the command.
+Must return an integer.
+It is considered best practice to return the constants
-Should return :php:`Command::SUCCESS` or :php:`Command::FAILURE`.
+    :php:`Command::SUCCESS` or :php:`Command::FAILURE`.

 .. seealso::